jjchavanne/prisma-cloud-learn-labs/labs/pc-automation/API_Lab1_Intro.md

 **Learn how to get up and running with the Prisma Cloud REST APIs**

-This tutorial will use **curl**.
+This tutorial will use [curl](https://curl.se/).
 It's simple, well known, and an easy way to interact with REST APIs.

 ## Objectives:
 1. Utilize Environment Variables to store and retreive Access Keys.